mrusse/Slsk-Upload-Stats-Tracker/README.md

 ![slsk settings](https://i.imgur.com/L8VLpGw.png)

-After adding new data it will be stored permenantly in the stats tracking program.
-You don't need to worry about loseing your upload data.
+After adding new data it will be stored permanently in the stats tracking program.
+You don't need to worry about losing your upload data.